Catherine Hickson: Industry

 Catherine moved to the private sector and joined Magma Energy Corp., a global energy company in 2008.
 In 2010, she became the VP Exploration & Chief Geologist at Magma Energy Corp.
 Working at Magma, and subsequently Alterra, she expanded her geothermal expertise to Chile, Iceland, Italy, Peru and the USA.
 After leaving Alterra in 2008, her work continues to involve harnessing electricity and heat from the hot water and steam released by volcanic activity and earth's internal heat engine.

 In 2014, Catherine founded her own company, Tuya Terra Geo Corp., a geological and management services company specializing in supporting geothermal development, lithium exploration and public engagement in the earth sciences.

 Combining her management and volcanological expertise as well as her global experience, she became a Director and Chief Operating Officer of Dajin Resources Corp., an energy metals company surveys lithium brines.
 Lithium brines are found in geological environments that host frequent volcanic activity and geothermal systems.

 In February 2018, she and several other researchers resurrected the Canadian Geothermal Association, as Geothermal Canada.
-The Association was founded in 1974 and has been inactive for several decades.
+The Association was founded in 1974 and had been inactive for several decades.
 With increasing interest in geothermal development in Canada, the group felt the time was ripe to reestablish the organization to assist Canadian researchers and developers pushing geothermal project to fruition.
 The organization is officially called the "Pan Canadian Society for Geothermal Research, Innovation & Collaboration" and is registered as a not-for-profit society under the Societies Act of British Columbia.

 Presently, Catherine is CEO of the Alberta No.1 Geothermal Energy Project, located near Grande Prairie, Alberta.
 A project which will provide both electrical and thermal energy to a heavy industrial district.